JJBannister/ICAFlow/README.md

+# ICAFlow

-# Implementations of some flow based non-linear ICA type models in tf
+Implementations of some invertible non-linear ICA models in tf